1.3 Assessments

 The recording should be such that a child, requesting to access their records, could easily understand the process taking place and the reasons for decisions and actions taken.

-Supervision records should reflect the reasoning for decisions and actions taken.9.
-Principles for a Good Assessment
+Supervision records should reflect the reasoning for decisions and actions taken.11.
+Assessment of Risk Outside the Home

 As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.